FerreiraAM/dcm_lgreads_mouse_bulkRNA/README.md

 ## Analysis

-The analysis was done using *Snakemake* [Mölder et al. 2021] (except for the *rMATS* analysis [Shen et al. 2014]) and followed the *Snakemake* recommended directory structure.
+The analysis was done using *Snakemake* [Mölder et al. 2021] and followed the *Snakemake* recommended directory structure (except for the *rMATS* analysis [Shen et al. 2014]).

 ### Alignment

 #### STAR

 The alignment of the different samples is performed using *STAR* [Dobin et al. 2013].
-We use the GENCODE mouse annotation version vM29 with the primary assembly GRCm39 genome.
+We use the GENCODE [Frankish et al. 2021] mouse annotation version vM29 with the primary assembly GRCm39 genome.
-We create the indexes and then align the reads for each sample using the default options.
+We create the indexes and then align the reads for each sample using the default options of the *STAR* aligner.

 Script located at: